NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/intro.rst

 After the input model has been converted, the resulting spiking network can be exported for simulation in a spiking simulator or deployment on dedicated spiking neuron chips.
 Currently, the following output formats are supported (see :doc:`extending` on how to add a simulator to the toolbox):

-    - `pyNN <http://neuralensemble.org/docs/PyNN/>`_ models. pyNN is a simulator -independent language for building neural network models.
+    - `pyNN <http://neuralensemble.org/docs/PyNN/>`_ models. pyNN is a simulator-independent language for building neural network models.
 It allows running the converted net in a spiking simulator like `Brian <http://briansimulator.org/>`_,
       `Nest <http://www.nest-simulator.org/>`_,
       `Neuron <https://www.neuron.yale.edu/neuron/>`_, or by a custom simulator that allows pyNN models as inputs.
 If you choose a pyNN simulator backend, we recommend Nest with version 2.14.
     - `Brian2 <http://brian2.readthedocs.io/en/latest/index.html#>`_.
     - The toolbox integrates MegaSim, an event-driven asynchronous spiking simulator developed at the University of Seville.